emqx/emqx/docs/source/getstarted.rst

 The emqttd broker could be extended by Modules and Plugins.

-The authentication and ACL mechanism is usally implemented by a module or plugin.
+The authentication and ACL mechanism is usually implemented by a module or plugin.

 Modules
 -------